Film review: ‘THREE BILLBOARDS OUTSIDE EBBING MISSOURI’, by Nick Gardener from ‘Built For Speed’

 Three Billboards Outside Ebbing Missouri from In Bruges writer/ director Martin McDonagh is a southern-fried story of grief, vengeance and redemption that takes a seemingly familiar tale and adds layers, textures and plot twists for a potent, moving and at times shocking drama.

-In a guaranteed Oscar buzz performance Frances McDormand plays a grieving mother Mildred Hayes who’s daughter was brutally raped and murdered several months earlier not far from her home in the small Missouri town of Ebbing.
-Despondent at local Sherriff Willoughby’s (Woody Harrelson) failure to catch the killer, the flinty Mildred provokes the police department by renting three billboards and posting messages criticising the sheriff for not brining anyone to justice for the crime.
+In a guaranteed Oscar-buzz performance, Frances McDormand plays a grieving mother Mildred Hayes who’s daughter was brutally raped and murdered several months earlier not far from her home in the small Missouri town of Ebbing.
+Despondent at local Sherriff Willoughby’s (Woody Harrelson) failure to catch the killer, the flinty Mildred provokes the police department by renting three billboards and posting messages criticising the sheriff for not bringing anyone to justice for the crime.
 This proves the catalyst for series of tragic often violent events that permanently alter several Ebbing residents’ lives.

-As Mildred, Frances McDormand is a compelling yet contradictory figure: sad and sympathetic on one hand but also spiteful and even sadistically vengeful.
+As Mildred, Frances McDormand is a compelling yet contradictory figure, sad and sympathetic on one hand but also spiteful and even sadistically vengeful.
 Depicting her in this way could have backfired and a lesser actor could have undone the film by making her entirely dislikeable.
 Fortunately, McDormand gives Mildred pathos through a nuanced performance in which heartbreaking fissures of emotion occasionally open across her stern embittered face.
-Equally good is Sam Rockwell as the detestable violent red neck deputy who’s forced to confront his true nature.
-Woody Harrelson who’s made a latter day career out of wryly humorous hard-assed cops commands the screen whenever he appears.
+Equally good is Sam Rockwell as the detestable, violent red neck deputy who’s forced to confront his true nature.
+Woody Harrelson, who’s forged a latter-day career playing hard-assed yet wryly humorous cops, commands the screen whenever he appears.

 Moody cinematography from Ben Davis who has lensed many of the Marvel superhero films as well as a soundtrack full of lilting country folk music give Three Billboards an intoxicating atmosphere.